Javi Marroquin Accused Of Stooping Low And Being ‘Mad Fake’ After Friendship With Jenelle Evans

 Javi Marroquin has been in the spotlight for years as he started dating Kailyn Lowry while she was filming Teen Mom 2.
 The two started dating and they eventually got married and had a son together.
 But their marriage turned out to be toxic for Kailyn, who decided it would be best for her to leave the relationship behind.
-She filed for divorce and while Marroquin was devastated by her decision, he respected her wishes to get divorced.
-Marroquin tried to get her back and he was determined to make it work, even after filming Marriage Bootcamp with her.
+She filed for divorce, and while Marroquin was devastated by her decision, he respected her wishes to get divorced.
+Marroquin tried to get her back and was determined to make it work, even after filming Marriage Bootcamp with her.
 After divorcing, Javi decided he wanted to date Briana DeJesus, who is now a part of the Teen Mom 2 cast.

 Apparently, Marroquin’s decision to date Briana has changed him a bit.
 On Twitter, it sounds like the two are bonding with Jenelle Evans.
 According to a new tweet, Javi Marroquin is now being slammed as he exchanged a few words with Jenelle and Briana.
 The three were talking about hanging out one weekend and possibly going on a vacation together.
 Fans were surprised that Javi would talk to Jenelle, as Evans had been the outcast of the Teen Mom 2 group.